Scattering States in One-Dimensional Non-Hermitian Baths: Model

 is known as the Jaynes-Cummings coupling and $J$ is the coupling strength.
 We emphasize again that here the baths are intrinsically NH, and the coupling is Hermitian.
 This setup is essentially different from Hermitian background scattering off NH potentials, e.g., studied in Ref. \cite{Ali2009}.

 In this work, we focus on translation-invariant baths.
-In particular, periodic boundary condition (PBC) is imposed for the 1D baths of length $L\in\mathbb{Z}^+$.
+In particular, periodic boundary condition (PBC) is imposed for the 1D baths of length $L\in\mathbb{Z}^+$, i.e., a ring of length $L$.
+This can be implemented by, e.g., superconducting circuits with flexibly engineerable architecture \cite{PhysRevApplied.16.024018}.
 We assume the NH baths have a left and right hopping range $p$ and $q$ with the corresponding hopping strength given by $h_{x,x'}$.
 Throughout the paper, we consider a sufficiently large bath with $L\gg p+q$.
 Under PBC, we use $n= x-x'$ to label the relative hopping distance (i.e., $h_{x,x'}=h_{x-x'}=h_n$) and the NH band dispersion reads

 where $k=2\pi m/L$ with $m=1,2,...,L$.

 Overall, the effective NH Hamiltonian Eq.~(\ref{eq:Ham-realspace-full}) has the following form in the momentum space

 where